award

 Common Tesla Vehicle Defects

-• Sensory Issues
+• Control and Sensory Problems:

 Tesla Defective Product Settlement

 In July 2021, Tesla agreed to pay $625 to Model S owners who claimed that their batteries were throttled with the new software update.
 According to the settlement, there were only 1700 cars that had this defect.
 In total, Tesla paid 1.5 million dollars to settle claims that they cut battery capacity.
-This was a result of a class action lawsuit filed by Model S and model X drivers whose battery had been affected by the new update.
+This was a result of a class action lawsuit filed by Model S and Model X drivers whose battery had been affected by the new update.

 How Much Do Our Tesla Injury Attorneys Cost?